Tom MacDonald (rapper): 2021: As Far as the Stars, No Guts No Glory, and Us Against the World

-In January 2021, MacDonald released the single "Fake Woke", which debuted at number 96 on the Billboard Hot 100.
 After Eminem released a series of NFTs as part of his "Shady Con" event with Nifty Gateway, MacDonald purchased one—an Eminem-produced instrumental called "Stan's Revenge"—for $100,000.
 MacDonald used the instrumental to create his song "Dear Slim", released in May 2021.
-The song's accompanying music video paid homage to the music video for Eminem's 2000 song "Stan".
-In June 2021, he released "Snowflakes", which debuted on the Billboard Hot 100 at number 71.
-The music video featured political commentator Blaire White as a background dancer.
+The song's accompanying music video paid homage to the music video for Eminem's song "Stan" (2000).

+In June, he released "Snowflakes", which debuted on the Billboard Hot 100 at number 71.
+The music video featured conservative political commentator Blaire White as a background dancer.
+On July 16, he released the song "Withdrawls" in which he talks about addiction and mental health.
 His single "Brainwashed", released in August 2021, peaked at number 89 on the Billboard Hot 100.